Human Trafficking

 Where does human trafficking occur?

-Who are victims of human trafficking?
+Who can be victims of human trafficking?

 How do traffickers maintain control of their victims?